Suraj-k-Thomas/UserList/UserList/README.md

-# UserList
+UserList

 Architecture

-data flow
-##swiftui-> mvvm -> Api
+1.Data flow ##swiftui-> mvvm -> Api

-##we will unit test Api (UserList)
+2.##we will unit test the Api (UserList)

-uiflow
-##UI - userlistview -> on tap -> detailview displays UserDetails
+3.uiflow ##UI - UsersListView -> [on tap] -> UserDetailView displays UserDetails

-mmvm - api , i used dependency inversion. a protocol abstracion is used rather than concrete type .
+4.mmvm - api , i used dependency inversion. a protocol abstracion is used rather than concrete type .

+5.Async / await used over completion handlers

+Kept 3 modules for now
+view - viewmodel - api (can be extended to view - viewmodel - usecase - repositary - api) modules using protocols